Let’s Go to Luckenbach, Texas: 5 Things to do There

 The most popular pastime in Luckenbach is relaxing and listening to live music under the trees.

-The group we saw was performing in the biergarten, but there are other places for performers, such as Pickers Circle and the Dancehall.
+The group we saw was performing in the Biergarten, but there are other places for performers, such as Pickers Circle and the Dancehall.

 The group Almost Patsy Cline performing live at Luckenbach, Texas.